claire-west/svstudio-manual/docs/ai-functions/pitch-mode-rap.md

 Rap mode can be enabled for notes from the Note Properties menu.
 Notes using Rap mode will be red in the Piano Roll.

+Notice that the "Manual" button is dark, indicating that Manual Pitch Mode is disabled and that pitch curves will be generated automatically.

 ![Rap Mode](../img/ai-functions/pitch-mode-rap.png)

 !!! info